Last updated: 16 March 2023

 Today, as long as you are a Singapore Citizen or Permanent Resident (PR), with a spouse, child, or parent who is a Singaporean, you are qualified for the HCG.
 Furthermore, there are no age restrictions for applicants.
 However, they cannot be living in a residential long-term care institution like nursing homes.

 In the previous FDW grant, the monthly cash payout was S$120.
-With the HCG, the monthly payouts were increased to S$200.
+With the Enhanced HCG that has been in effect from 1 March 2023, the monthly payouts have been increased to a minimum of $250 per month.

 How do I apply?

-Here is a step-by-step guide to apply for the Home Caregiving Grant:
+Here is a step-by-step guide to applying for the Home Caregiving Grant:

 Step 1: Fill up the HCG Application Form